 Join Walsin Lihwa

-Employees are the most precious asset of Walsin Lihwa, and Walsin Lihwa was the 258th in the World Best Employers and the 2nd in Taiwan announced by Forbes in 2020.
+Employees are the most precious asset of Walsin Lihwa, and Walsin Lihwa was awarded the World Top Employers Forbes in 2020.
 The Company is one of a few internationally recognized happy enterprises in Taiwan.
 You are cordially invited to create your future together with Walsin Lihwa.

 You can send your resume directly to a designated mailbox, TalentWalsin@walsin.com, and you will be contacted if there are suitable vacancies.